Skip to content

 Q: I really like your work and/or I want to support independent authors, how can I help?

-A: This answer is three-fold. #1: Leave a rating and review for the books you’ve read!
+A: This answer is four-fold. #1: Leave a rating and review for the books you’ve read!
 This is one of the biggest ways you can help! #2: Tell others about my books!
 Friends, family, anyone you can!
 Tell them which books you liked and why, and where they can find them! #3: Support!
-Buy or read as many of my books as you can, subscribe to my email list, engage on my blog, send me fan mail – any of those or all of those, they’ll help me out either with royalties or just by giving me a morale boost!
+Buy or read as many of my books as you can, subscribe to my email list, engage on my blog, send me fan mail – any of those or all of those, they’ll help me out either with royalties or just by giving me a morale boost! #4: Don’t buy stories written by Generative A.I. (and don’t buy or spread Generative A.I.
+“Artwork” so that our cover artists don’t go out of business).

 Q: When will you write the next Sword of Dragons novel?